GraemeMalcolm/ai-stuff/instructions/01-image-analysis.md

     ![The editor containing code to analyze an image](./media/analyze-image-code.png)

-4. Don't worry too much about the code, the important thing is that it needs the endpoint URL and either of the keys for your Computer Vision resource.
-Copy these from the **Keys and Endpoints** page for your resource (which should still be in the top area of the browser) and paste them into the code editor, replacing the **YOUR_ENDPOINT** and **YOUR_KEY** placeholder values respectively.
+4. Don't worry too much about the rest of the code, the important thing is that the script needs the endpoint URL and either of the keys for your Computer Vision resource.
+Copy these from the **Keys and Endpoints** page for your resource (which should still be open in your Azure Portal browser window) and paste them into the code editor, replacing the **YOUR_ENDPOINT** and **YOUR_KEY** placeholder values respectively.

     >**Tip**: You need to go back to the Azure Portal for your **Keys and Endpoint**.